ers-stars/dolphot_jwst/docs/source/post-processing/output.rst

   image 5: 1436 matched, 1404 used, 0.13 -0.01 1.000000 0.00000 -0.004, sig=0.13
   image 6: 1506 matched, 1458 used, 0.15 -0.10 1.000000 0.00000 0.003, sig=0.11

 The two key metrics to monitor here are the number of matched stars for each image, and the **sig** values, which is the rms residual in *px* around the adopted trasnformation.
 The acceptable values for matched stars and **sig** depend somewhat on how dense the stellar field is and what camera is being analyzed.
-For a moderately populated NIRCam field, we want to have at least
+For a moderately populated NIRCam field, we want most of the images to have at least 100 matched stars and **sig** values below 0.30.